 ✔ Is London colder than Toronto?

-London is slightly colder than Toronto by about a degree during the winter and receives more snow than Toronto because of its location southeast of Lake Huron’s cold winds that turn most winter precipitation into snow.
-Snow tires are strongly suggested for London driving.
+London is slightly colder than Toronto by about a degree during the winter.
+It receives more snow than Toronto because of its location southeast of Lake Huron.
+Cold winds turn most winter precipitation into snow.
+Snow tires are typical for London driving.

-In contrast, Toronto lies on the north shore of Lake Ontario, receiving the benefits of its temperate lake effects without a west wind gathering the cold air from a frozen lake.
+In contrast, Toronto lies on the north shore of Lake Ontario, receiving the benefits of its temperate lake effects.
 Summertime heat in London mirrors the warmth and humidity of a Toronto summer.

 ✔ Is London, Ontario, a good place to work?